s212781/MLOps-Project-Group13/reports/README.md

 --- question 11 fill here ---

 We used unit testing to test the dataset and the model.
-We test dataset length, image type, and whether the label represantations are correct or not.
+For the testing part of the setup, we test dataset length, image type, and whether the label represantations are correct or not.
 For the model, we test the tensor input and output dimensions.
 We also use linting by black and

 TO BE COMPLETED*